DanielCruzAr/secdevops-challenge-1/README.md

 - You'll need to register for a free VirusTotal API key at https://www.virustotal.com/
 - The solution should work by simply following your Docker instructions
 - Consider security best practices when handling file uploads

+# Instructions

+## Docker instructions
+To run the project in your localhost run the command `docker compose up -d` to run the container in detatch mode.
+After the container is up and running go to http://localhost:8000/docs# to test the POST endpoint.
+You will need to add a x-api-key to the request header with value supersecretapikey123.
+The enpoint also needs a file input in the request body.

+If the file is considered "safe" by the VirusTotal scanner it will be uploaded to a S3 bucket.
+The url to the bucket's object will appear in the response body.

+## Environment variables
+You will need the following environment variables to run the project.
+Create a `.env` file in the root of the project.
+For security reasons I will share the env variables with the recruiter via whatsapp.

+---
+Notes:
+ - The AWS IAM user used for this project only has read and write permissions on the bucket used to store the files.